remichu-ai/pai-agent/README.md

 ## Download Model
 ### Native Gallama installation

-I would suggest you try out the setup with: Whisper Turbo + Qwen 2.5 VL 7B + Kokoro Then you can change the model to something more to your need.
+I would suggest you try out the setup with: Whisper Large V3 Turbo + Qwen 2.5 VL 7B + Kokoro
+- STT: whisper series is supported
+- LLM: all LLM as supported by exllama v2 or llama cpp.
+- VLM: for vision capability, currently only support with exllama v2
+  - Qwen VL 2.5 7B/ 70B
+  - Pixtral (not as good as Qwen VL for video task)
+- TTS:
+  - Kokoro
+  - GPT v2 with voice cloning (in progress)

+Then you can change the model to something more to your need.
-If you are non-native Speaker, I would recommend to use Whisper Large V3 instead of Whisper Turbo
+If you are non-native Speaker, I would recommend to use Whisper Large V3 instead of the Turbo version

 To see the list of model with automated downloader, you can run
 ```shell